-- 2 Set the beep volume to a level from 1 to 7. - The default is level 5.
+2 Set the beep volume to a level from 1 to 7. <RC-D710 + TM-V71> Set the beep volume to a level from 1 to 3. <RC-D710 + PG-5J>

 EXTERNAL SPEAKER CONFIGURATION

 This transceiver has two speaker jacks for external speakers, as well as an internal speaker.
 You can enjoy a variety of speaker configurations by using one or two external speakers.
 Received signals on bands A and B are output depending on how you want the internal and/or external speakers to function.